Book I

 “What?”

-“It’s called a cartographer, and… Look, I don’t care, just put the map down, okay?”
+“It’s called a cartographer, &… Look, I really don’t care, so if you’re not going to buy it, just… put the map down.”

 He did, but continued to look around.